 Haddonfield is a somewhat small borough located in the state of New Jersey.
-With a population of 11,414 people and five constituent neighborhoods, Haddonfield is the 176th largest community in New Jersey.
-Much of the housing stock in Haddonfield was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 11,424 people and five constituent neighborhoods, Haddonfield is the 176th largest community in New Jersey.
+Haddonfield has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Housing costs in Haddonfield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.